Too Good to be True:

 Key Integrity Failings

-Aetium issues credits retrospectively for activities that are already occurring and overwhelmingly represent business-as-usual behaviour:
+• Aetium issues credits retrospectively for activities that are already occurring and overwhelmingly represent business-as-usual behaviour, including:

-• Electricity generated from established Solar PV systems, installed years prior to Aetium’s existence;
+• Electricity generated from established Solar PV systems, including those installed years prior to Aetium’s existence;

-• The use of existing electric vehicles, purchased independently of Aetium’s platform
+• The use of existing electric vehicles, purchased independently of Aetium’s platform, and

 • Existing trees on private land with no demonstrated risk of clearing.

-The definition of additionality adopted by Aetium— “additionality means the CO₂ reduction would not have occurred if the solar system, EV or forestry did not exist” — is not aligned with any recognised standard for voluntary certification scheme, as it lacks a requirement for activities to be new, additional to business-as-usual activities and additional to any regulatory requirements.
+The definition of additionality adopted by Aetium – “additionality means the CO₂ reduction would not have occurred if the solar system, EV or forestry did not exist” – is not aligned with any recognised carbon offset standard, as it lacks a requirement for activities to be additional to business-as-usual activities and additional to any regulatory requirements.

-It is also out of step with the additionality requirements adopted under the Emissions Reduction Fund for the issuance of ACCUs.
+It is also out of step with the additionality requirements adopted under the Emissions Reduction Fund for the issuance of Australian Carbon Credit Units (ACCUs).

 • Leading analysis shows even 1,000 years of storage can still result in warming over the long term.